Tell me more ×

-I'm rather ashamed to do so.
-The sites will look uncomfortably similar.
+Having finished I am not comfortable doing so.
+The designs do look similar.
 I am using the same font, the same backgrounds, and the same heading style.
-The layout is a little different, along with a few details I added or removed.
-But the similarities in style will be great.
+The layout is different, amongst other things, but there are many similarities.

 I think you've copied too much, and so no, it's not ethical.
 Using one or two elements of someone else's idea is one thing, but when your site is essentially Same Song, Different Verse of the other guy's, then no.